heidisu/actor-invaders/README.md

 Also, if you used some private methods in the player earlier to calculate hits or create the dto, these will of course have to be static in order to be used by the static behaviours.

 #### Update Game with the typed Player
-In `Game` we will have to repair all the places where we earlier used the `Player` actor.
-Start with changing the instance member `player`to be of type `akka.actor.typed.ActorRef<PlayerMessage>`.
+In `Game`, we will have to repair all the places where we earlier used the `Player` actor.
+Start with changing the instance member `player` to be of type `akka.actor.typed.ActorRef<PlayerMessage>`.
 In the `getIdle()` receiver method the creation of the player has to be modified a bit.
 We cannot longer create it from props as before, instead we can use the ` Adapter.spawn` to create spawn the typed actor.
 Once the actor is created, we will have to send it the `Start` message.
-The player should subscribe to the bullet events as before, but again we have to use `Adapter.toUntyped`to get an untyped actor reference.
+The player should subscribe to the bullet events as before, but again we have to use `Adapter.toUntyped` to get an untyped actor reference.
-The remaining thing to do in the `Game` class now is to remove all referece to `getSelf()` when sending messages to the player, since the typed `tell` doesn't include the reference of the sender,
+The remaining thing to do in the `Game` class now is to remove all references to `getSelf()` when sending messages to the player, since the typed `tell` doesn't include the reference of the sender,

 #### Stop bullets
 The game seems to work, but it will crash when a bullet hits the player.
 That is because the player tries to stop the bullet by calling `getContext().stop()`.
 In the typed API one actor is not allowed to stop actors other than itself and its children, so we will have to make a new message type to tell the bullet to stop.
 Create a new message type in `Bullet`, for instance `Stop`, and when a bullet is hit by the player, send it this message instead of trying to stop it from the context.